shea08/shea08.github.io/houdini.md

 - Emergency appendectomy

-## Treatment for stable and non perforated
+## Treatment for stable and non-perforated

 - Timely appendectomy
 - Antibiotics to augment treatment (not replace)